 You'll begin in our nationally recognized PsyD program, where you’ll develop expertise across a range of clinical applications, from applied psychology to consultation and evaluation.
 Through a practicum placement, internship rotations, and a research dissertation, you'll prepare for work as a leading practitioner and scholar.

 Along the way, you'll integrate the study of criminal justice by learning how to work within the criminal system.
-You'll graduate ready for work in a variety of psycho-legal settings.
+All criminal justice courses are conveniently offered online so you can graduate ready for work in a variety of psycho-legal settings.

 Applicants must hold a bachelor of arts or a bachelor of science degree from an accredited institution.
 A major in psychology is desirable, but not required.